DaoCloud/DaoCloud-docs/docs/en/docs/native/knowledge.md

 - [Kruise Rollout: Enabling Progressive Delivery for All Application Loads](https://mp.weixin.qq.com/s/m-r3AQMbv2IPoAAJMhReZg)

-    [Kruise Rollout](https://github.com/openkruise/rollouts) is the definition model of OpenKruise (Alibaba Cloud's open-source cloud-native application automation management suite) for progressive delivery abstraction, aiming to solve traffic scheduling in the field of app delivery and Batch deployment problem.
+    [Kruise Rollout](https://github.com/openkruise/rollouts) is the definition model of OpenKruise (Alibaba Cloud's open-source cloud native application automation management suite) for progressive delivery abstraction, aiming to solve traffic scheduling in the field of app delivery and Batch deployment problem.
     It can cooperate with application traffic and canary release, blue-green release, etc. of actual deployment instances, and the release process can be automated in batches and pauses based on Prometheus Metrics, compatible with various workloads, etc.

 - [Prometheus long-term remote storage solution VictoriaMetrics entry practice](https://mp.weixin.qq.com/s/C3fzohygl5_tey70Qnz3og)